 I did not set out to write a manifesto, but I don’t really know what else to call this post.
 A plea perhaps?
 I suppose what makes it a “manifesto” is the amount of heartfelt emotion that I’ve put into this post.
 For as long as I’ve been a Daredevil fan, I’ve always been very protective of his “blind side.”
 Regular readers of this blog (which passed 800 posts just last week) know this.
 I know quite a few of you agree with me.
 Others are probably tired of my occasional rants on the subject, but thanks for sticking around anyway.

 This is me pouring my heart out.
 Again.
 And my end goal is this: I want to elevate the way “we” (fans, creators, and critics) speak about this character so that it truly reflects his full complexity.
 Most people have no trouble doing this when it comes to his “lawyer who breaks the law” state of moral shadiness.
 But when it comes to his physiology, far too many people accept the creed of “my other senses more than compensate” (see, for instance, Daredevil #168, by Frank Miller, below) without a second thought.
 The problem is that this has always been, and always will be, a logical fallacy.
-It’s a tagline, a short hand for describing the character’s powers in one brief statement.
+It’s a tagline, a shorthand for describing the character’s powers in one brief statement.
 And, it’s inaccurate.
 We can do better.

 This post is the result of the copious amounts of notes I took on various trends and patterns during season one, which is why I’ve been able to throw something this lengthy together in one evening.
 Most of what you’ll read below has been living in an Excel sheet that I put together two years ago.
 This is the reason it only covers season one, though much of this obviously holds true for season two as well.
 The reason I’m getting this out now has to do with some of the ways Daredevil actor Charlie Cox has been talking about the character he plays so well in several recent interviews, where Matt Murdock is described as a lie, Daredevil is the true identity, and Matt is only pretending to be blind (in some cases, “blind” is even exchanged for the much broader term “visually impaired” which makes the statement even more questionable).

 But there’s also a reason I’ve been hesitant to put this down in writing as boldly as I’m doing here, and that boils down to the fact that I don’t wish to “shame” anyone, least of all someone who seems as genuinely nice and caring as Charlie Cox.
-Who, I should add, does a fantastic job in the role, and who I know has shown an incredible amount of dedication to making all aspects of Matt Murdock’s life as real as anyone could hope for (and he’s also said plenty of things that actually run counter to the bits I’m highlighting here).
+Who, I should add, does a fantastic job in the role, and who I know has shown an incredible amount of dedication to making all aspects of Matt Murdock’s life as real as anyone could hope for (and he’s also said plenty of things that actually run completely counter to the bits I’m giving him a hard time about here).
 I’m actually quite dismayed by the current “outrage culture” that sees people being shamed for using slightly outdated terms, not expressing themselves “just right,” or for not being “woke” enough.
 I think it’s sad when we expect the worst of each other, scrutinize every word someone says and don’t give people the benefit of the doubt.
 I am not going to be a part of that.
 In fact, I even suspect that some of the wording that I’m reacting to may actually have come about as a result of not wanting to offend.

 Stan Lee has talked about how worried he was, back when Daredevil made his debut, that blind people would find him offensive, that they would say “We can’t do that!”
 And I’m sure there are droves of blind and visually impaired people who do find the mere concept of Daredevil offensive, just as there are many that feel just the opposite.
 (What people actually find offensive obviously varies greatly from person to person.)
 Still, I would imagine that people associated with this show may actually feel that underscoring that Matt only “pretends” to be blind is the best way to shield Daredevil from criticism.
 Add to this that Cox’s description of Matt hasn’t surfaced in a vacuum but actually reflects how many of Daredevil’s fans and past creators would talk about him as well.
 I happen to disagree with this decision, and feel that a chance is being missed to highlight the fact that, for many people, vision impairment is more complicated than the simple blind-sighted dichotomy suggests, and that Daredevil is actually an interesting example of this.